Beyond Frosting » Recipes » Desserts » Cupcakes » Easy Vanilla Cupcakes

 How to Make Vanilla Cupcakes

-Prep: Preheat the oven to 350°F. Line a cupcake pan with cupcake liners.
+• Prep.
+Preheat the oven to 350°F. Line a cupcake pan with cupcake liners.

-Combine the sugar with the wet ingredients: First combine the sugar, vegetable oil, eggs and vanilla extract until well incorporated.
-Then add in the sour cream and beat until well combined.
+• Combine the sugar with the wet ingredients.
+First, combine the sugar, vegetable oil, eggs, and vanilla extract until well incorporated.
+Then, add in the sour cream and beat until well combined.

-Combine the dry ingredients: In a separate bowl combine the remaining dry ingredients.
+• Combine the dry ingredients.
+In a separate bowl, combine the remaining dry ingredients.
 Add half the dry ingredients and half of the milk and mix just until the flour starts to incorporate.
 Repeat until all ingredients have been added.

-Fill the pan: I recommend using a large cookie scoop, which is about 3 tablespoons.
+• Fill the pan.
+I recommend using a large cookie scoop, which is about 3 tablespoons.
 It ensures an even amount of batter for each cupcake, and they will bake more evenly.

-Seriously The Best Vanilla Buttercream
+Seriously, The Best Vanilla Buttercream

 I promise this will become your new go-to frosting recipe.
 It’s the perfect consistency for piping, and the texture is amazing.
 What makes this frosting so good?

-• You have more control over the consistency: You don’t have to worry about the butter being too soft, resulting in a runny buttercream that doesn’t hold it’s shape.
+• You have more control over the consistency.
+You don’t have to worry about the butter being too soft, resulting in a runny buttercream that doesn’t hold its shape.

-• Whipped to perfection: You’ll be doing extra mixing with this recipe and adding some heavy whipping cream which helps reduce the sweetness and incorporate air into the frosting.
+• Whipped to perfection.
+You’ll be doing extra mixing with this recipe and adding some heavy whipping cream, which helps reduce the sweetness and incorporate air into the frosting.

-How to Frost a Cupcake Like a Pro
+How to Decorate Cupcakes Like a Pro

 Want to make beautiful bakery-style frosted vanilla cupcakes?
 A simple trick is to use jumbo piping tips for the frosting.
 Start from the outside edge of the cupcake, working your way up towards the middle, and only fill your piping bag a maximum of 2/3 full.
-I have shared tons more tips for decorating cupcakes
+I have shared tons more tips for decorating cupcakes and also coloring buttercream for any occasion.

 A close up of a frosted vanilla cupcake in a teal polka dot liner

-Tips for the Best Cupcakes
+Tips for Perfect Vanilla Cupcakes

-• Make it gluten-free: You can swap out the all-purpose flour with a measure for measure gluten-free flour to make the most amazing Gluten-Free cupcakes.
+• Make it gluten-free.
+You can swap out the all-purpose flour with a measure-for-measure gluten-free flour to make the most amazing gluten-free cupcakes.

 Three stacked vanilla cupcakes, the one on top has a bite missing